 APLNR (Apelin Receptor) is a Protein Coding gene.
 Diseases associated with APLNR include pulmonary venoocclusive disease and hiv-1.
-Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
 GO annotations related to this gene include G-protein coupled receptor activity and receptor activity.
 An important paralog of this gene is ACKR3.

 UniProtKB/Swiss-Prot for APLNR Gene